transientskp/tkp/documentation/source/tools/pyse.rst

     --grid=GRID           Background grid segment size

-The --detection argument specifies the multiple of the RMS noise which is required for detection; ie, setting --detection=5 is equivalent to requiring pixels used for detecting sources to be at 5 sigma.
+The ``--detection`` argument specifies the multiple of the RMS noise which is required for detection; ie, setting ``--detection=5`` is equivalent to requiring pixels used for detecting sources to be at 5 sigma.

-The --analysis argument specifies the significance level used when performing fitting.
-It should be lower than --detection, such that once islands have been identified a larger number of pixels is included for the fitting process.
+The ``--analysis`` argument specifies the significance level used when performing fitting.
+It should be lower than ``--detection``, such that once islands have been identified a larger number of pixels is included for the fitting process.

-If the --regions option is specified, a DS9-compatible region file is output showing the shapes & positions of the sources.
-It is named according to the input filename with the extension changed to ".reg".
+If the ``--regions`` option is specified, a DS9-compatible region file is output showing the shapes & positions of the sources.
+It is named according to the input filename with the extension changed to ``.reg``.

-If the --residuals option is specified, a FITS file is produced showing the residuals left after the fitted sources have been subtraced from the input image.
-It is named according to the input filename with ".residuals" inserted before the extension.
+If the ``--residuals`` option is specified, a FITS file is produced showing the residuals left after the fitted sources have been subtraced from the input image.
+It is named according to the input filename with ``.residuals`` inserted before the extension.

-If the --islands option is specified, a FITS file is produced showing the Gaussians which have been fitted in the data.
-It is named according to the input filename with ".islands" inserted before the extension.
-The sum of this file with that produced by --residuals above should total the input image.
+If the ``--islands`` option is specified, a FITS file is produced showing the Gaussians which have been fitted in the data.
+It is named according to the input filename with ``.islands`` inserted before the extension.
+The sum of this file with that produced by ``--residuals`` above should total the input image.

---bmaj, --bmin and --bpa specify the shape of the restoring beam.
-They are equivalent to the BMAJ, BMIN and BPA FITS headers.
+``--bmaj``, ``--bmin`` and ``--bpa`` specify the shape of the restoring beam.
+They are equivalent to the ``BMAJ``, ``BMIN`` and ``BPA`` FITS headers.
 Normally, the code will read the beam shape from the image metadata; however, if it is not available, it must be manually specified using these arguments or the process will abort.

 When generating background and RMS maps of the image prior to source detection, it is segmented into a grid.
-The size of the grid can be specified using the --grid option.
+The size of the grid can be specified using the ``--grid`` option.
 The optimal value is a compromise: it should be significantly larger than the most extended sources in the image, but small enough to account for small-scale variation across the image.